EndlssNightmare/Digispark-scripts/README.md

 <h1 align="center">Digispark Attiny85 Scripts</h1>

-## test

-<p align="center">This repository focuses on the storage of scripts for the digispark and for the dissemination of knowledge.
-I will update over time as I gain more experience :).</p>
+>This repository focuses on the storage of scripts for the digispark and for the dissemination of knowledge.
+I will update over time as I gain more experience :).

-<p align="center">Obs: These scripts are for educational purposes only.
-Use them at your own risk but I will not be responsible for your actions!</p>
+>Obs: These scripts are for educational purposes only.
+Use them at your own risk but I will not be responsible for your actions!

 <p align="center">
 	<img width="400" height="400" src="https://github.com/EndlssNightmare/Digispark-scripts/assets/110058202/7cf31e71-e6ac-4a74-ac69-3762e93ea66f">